bhar4t/reuse-react-component/README.md

 # React Snackbar

-Use very elegant fully customisable, with automatically disappearable, React Snackbar in your React application.
+Use very elegant fully customisable, with automatically disappearable snackbar in your React application.

 - Customisable CSS (inline or by custom classname)
 - Manage disappear time